-Building on the foundation of the historical aspects of how the traditional record industry evolved into what we know as the music industry as we know it today, this course will cover topics related to the four primary revenue streams for an independent artist launching in the current competitive market.
+the traditional record industry evolved into what we know as the music industry as we know it today, this course will cover topics related to the second sec streams for an independent artist launching in the current competitive market.
 A study of live performance and touring, merchandise and retail, sales and downloads, along with licensing and placements will combine to provide the student with a thorough overview of the most essential elements of a recording artist's primary sources of income.
-This course consists of one two-hour weekly
+This course consists of one two-hour weekly lecture.